yashmaurya321-crypto/Attendence/README.md

 1. Date picker to choose the attendance date.
 2. Search functionality to quickly find a person.

+## Dependencies

+- `@react-native-async-storage/async-storage`: For persistent local storage.
+- `@react-navigation/native`: For screen navigation.
+- `@react-navigation/stack`: For stack navigation between screens.
+- `react-native-paper`: For UI components like buttons, FAB, and text inputs.
+- `@react-native-community/datetime`: For date and time pickers.

 ## Folder Structure

 ```bash